Selling candy bars can teach you a lot about building better habits.

 3 Ways to Change Your Habits

 At a basic level, a store that wants to sell more candy wants to change human behavior.
 And whether you're trying to lose weight, become more productive, create art on a more consistent basis, or otherwise build a new habit, you want to change human behavior too.
-Let's take a look at what the grocery store did to drive additional purchases of candy bars and talk about how those concepts apply to your life.
+Let's take a look at what the grocery store did to drive additional impulse buying of candy bars and talk about how those concepts apply to your life.

 First, grocery stores removed the friction that prevented a certain behavior.
 They realized that people were only buying candy in bulk around the holidays, so they cut down the size of the purchase and sold candy bars one at a time.